-- (1) Alarm devices to be activated in the event of the abnormal conditions given in Table 6.2.1 are to be provided. - (2) Devices referred to in (1) are to provide alarms at both local and control positions.
-The visual alarms at control positions may be of group indication. - (3) Each diesel engine with a maximum continuous output of 220 kW or over is to be provided with an overspeed protective device specified in Pt 5, Ch 2, 203.
-1 (2). - (4) When devices to shutdown the diesel engines are provided other than those referred to in Table 6.2.1, means are to be provided to override those devices automatically during navigation. - (5) The silencing of the audible alarms from the control positions is not to cause the silencing of the audible alarm at local position.
+- (1) Alarms and safeguards are to be fitted in accordance with Table 6.2.1. - (2) Devices referred to in (1) are to provide alarms at both local and control positions.
+The visual alarms at control positions may be of group indication.

+- (3) Each diesel engine with a maximum continuous output of 220 kW or over is to be provided with an overspeed protective device specified in Pt 5, Ch 2, 203.
+1 (2). - (4) When devices to shutdown the diesel engines are provided other than those referred to in Table 6.2.1, means are to be provided to override those devices automatically during navigation. - (5) In addition to the fuel oil control from outside the space, a local means of engine shutdown is to be provided. - (6) The silencing of the audible alarms from the control positions is not to cause the silencing of the audible alarm at local position.

-Table 6.2.1 Alarms for diesel engines to drive emergency generators (2021)
+Table 6.2.1 Alarms and safeguards for emergency reciprocating I.C. engines (2024)